 Our care for the plants is based on the concept of integrated production.
 This allows us to reduce the use of insecticides and herbicides and to carry out a more natural cultivation, fostering the ecosystem balance of the vineyard, and consequenlty, the health and longevity of the plants.

-Our firm has adhered for many years to the European Union agrifood measures (for example measure F, now measure 214 of the Rural Development Scheme PSR): this has led and will continue to lead to a strong commitment in increasing the quality of our industrial production, in being consistent with sustainable agriculture in rural contexts, as well as in being transparent in the supply chain and obtaining a healthy final product.
+ur firm has adhered for many years to the European Union agrifood measures (for example measure F, now measure 10.1.01 of the Rural Development Scheme PSR): this has led and will continue to lead to a strong commitment in increasing the quality of our industrial production, in being consistent with sustainable agriculture in rural contexts, as well as in being transparent in the supply chain and obtaining a healthy final product.

 Our plant-health treatments are carried out in line with the “National Action scheme for the sustainable use of phytosanitary products”, as provided by Legislative Decree NO. 150 of 14th May 2012 and passed implementing directive 2009/128/CE, with the twofold objective of reducing the risks and impact on human health, on the environment and on biodiversity, as well as fostering integrated protection and alternative approaches or non-chemical methods.

 We operate in accordance with production protocols and we resort to the use of pesticides only in case of the obligatory fight against Flavescence Dorée, a serious disease transmitted by vine leafhoppers (Scaphoideus titanus) which spread a deadly parasite in the sap by stinging the leaves of the plant.
-As for people and land health promotion, one of the intermediate stages we have actively taken to guarantee sustainable production has been to participate in the experimental project in the Grumello production area, whose aim is to tackle this vine leafhoppers by sexually confusing them, that is by spreading in the air the sexual pheromone produced by the female leafhopper so as to prevent the male from locating and fecundating female counterparts.
+As for people and land health promotion, one of the intermediate stages we have actively taken to guarantee sustainable production has been to participate in the experimental project, whose aim is to tackle this vine leafhoppers by sexually confusing them, that is by spreading in the air the sexual pheromone produced by the female leafhopper so as to prevent the male from locating and fecundating female counterparts.

 We manage the vineyard in such a way as to obtain the best balance between growth and production and better grape quality.
 To this purpose, our strong points are: